 Golden Key is one of twelve Fulfilling Lives projects taking place across England, sharing in £112 million of funding for up to eight years.
 The projects are working to better understand the situation in their communities and to improve things for the most vulnerable people - on an individual, local and national level.
 Each Fulfilling Lives project is evaluated locally, and a national evaluator is looking at wider lessons that can be learned across the board.

-For further information about the Big Lottery Fund’s Fulfilling Lives programme, including details of the other projects across England, visit the Fulfilling Lives: Supporting People with Multiple Needs website.
+For further information about the National Lottery Community Fund’s Fulfilling Lives programme, including details of the other projects across England, visit the Fulfilling Lives: Supporting People with Multiple Needs website.